logo

 How to Count Distinct Values Using a Pivot Table

-Pivot tables offer a convenient way to analyze data in Excel, including counting distinct values.
+Pivot tables offer a convenient way to perform data analysis in Excel, including counting distinct values.
 Here's how you can achieve this using a pivot table:

 Step 1: Select the range of data you want to analyze.